-Yet God has found it better not to know the time in which he prophesied.
+Yet God has found it better not to make known the time in which he prophesied.
 This puts even more emphasis on the timelessness of his message.
 We will see that his prophecy is also very important for the time in which we live.

 Purpose of the locust plague

 An unprecedented plague of locusts has struck Judah, destroying the entire harvest.
 This has disrupted the entire economy of the country.
-But not only that, worst of all is that because of this agricultural loss it is no longer possible to bring grain or food sacrifices and libations into the temple (Joel 1:13).
+But not only that; worst of all is that because of this agricultural loss it is no longer possible to bring the grain offering and the drink offering into the temple (Joel 1:13).
 In these catastrophic circumstances Joel recognizes God’s judgment on Judah.
 Although God has blessed Judah abundantly in the days of Uzziah, the people have taken His blessing for granted.

 After Damascus was destroyed by Assyria in 802 BC, Uzziah comes to power.
 He builds a powerful army and promotes trade relations.
 Jerobeam II is in power in the north.
 He conquered several areas that had previously fallen into Syria’s hands.
 These circumstances are the reason why a golden period is now dawning for Judah and Israel, which can only be compared to the period of King Solomon.

-Economically it is going well, but the luxury and excess have weakened Judah and Israel within.
+Economically it is going well, but the luxury and excess have weakened Judah and Israel inwardly.
 There is no question of any gratitude to the LORD.
 Their faith has become a hollow form, the performing of purely religious acts.
-Their lives are aimed at satisfying their own needs.
+Their life is aimed at satisfying their own needs.
 Guided by God’s Spirit, Joel tells the people that the plague of locusts is a warning for a greater judgment that arises.
 This can only be avoided if they repent and return to full fellowship with God.

-Like most other prophets, we can also assume that Joel takes an actual event as the occasion for his prophecy.
+Like most other prophets, we can also assume that Joel uses an actual event as the occasion for his prophecy.
 He does this to awaken the people’s conscience at the time of the event.
-He does even more to use that event as a picture of even more dramatic events that will take place in the last days, to be precise: at the dawn of the day of the LORD.
-The Spirit of God warns of a greater judgment to come at a time when such disasters are affecting land and people.
+He does it even more to use that event as a picture of even more dramatic events that will take place in the last days, to be precise: at the dawn of the day of the LORD.
+The Spirit of God warns of the judgment to come at a time when such disasters are affecting land and people.
 The people should heed this.

 God’s voice in disasters

-God’s judgments are often unsearchable for human beings (cf. Rom 11:3).
+God’s actions can often not be checked out by people.
 It is therefore certainly not right to judge in the sense that whoever is affected by a disaster is wrong, and to whom it bypasses is good.
-The Lord Jesus warns of such an unchristian concept (Lk 13:1-5).
+The Lord Jesus warns of such an unchristian view (Lk 13:1-5).
 The Lord makes it clear that the events that are news at that time do not give the victims the right to judge, but that they contain a call to conversion to all who hear about them.

 For the Netherlands we can compare this with the fireworks disaster on May 13, 2000 in Enschede and a café burnt in Volendam during the turn of the year 2000 to 2001.
 Nothing needs to be added to the date of September 11, 2001 and the name World Trade Center, nor to the tsunami of December 26, 2004.
 National and international, all those who have heard of it are shocked by these events.
 To this can be added the disaster that took place during a review of this comment, that with flight MH17, on July 17, 2014.
 And what more imaginative disasters will happen after the publication of this comment?

 In Enschede, as a result of the explosion of a fireworks factory, a residential core was completely wiped out.
 Dozens of people died; others suffered permanent physical and/or mental damage.
-In a Volendam café, a sudden sea of flames caused death and destruction and irreparable physical and mental harm to old and new partygoers, mostly young people.
+In a Volendam café, on New Year's Eve a sudden sea of flames caused death and destruction and irreparable physical and mental harm to partygoers, mostly young people.
 In New York thousands of people died.
 More than two hundred thousand people died in the tsunami.
 Two hundred and ninety-eight people died in the disaster that struck flight MH17.